DCC-EX/mkdocs-test/docs/products/ex-commandstation/exrail/cookbooks/01-vpins.md

 `ONSENSOR(200)` triggers when a sensor changes state.
 This is less useful and you need to use `IF(200)` to see what state the sensor has changed to.

 Other more advanced commands are available, see cookbooks.

+## Using INPUT/OUTPUT VPINs

+Bitmap pins are software flags with no actual hardware implementation.
+They can be used as INPUT and OUTPUT and thus can be used as flags between EXRAIL processes.
+See [Bitmaps](/products/ex-commandstation/exrail/cookbooks/flags-and-latches/flags.md)